rp-27/melquiaden/content/posts/predicting-the-next-football-superstar.md

 Given the historical FIFA and Transfermarkt data, a model can be created to predict future high-value players by tracking the current top 500 high-value players’ trajectories through the past five years.
 With a mixed-effects regression approach, we can get an idea of where young players not currently in the top 500 might end up in the future given their current FIFA scores.
 Since many players 23-years or younger (“U23s”) are considered the oldest group of developing talent, placing the age cut-off at 23 gives a greater chance of detecting high-value players that have yet gone unnoticed.

-Another factor in the model is the inclusion of the aforementioned ‘Subs’ position.
-Though ‘Subs’ span all positions and can often change over a season, we can build a model on the umbrella position and see if there are players who fit the arc of high-value subs in 2020.
+Another factor in the model is the inclusion of the aforementioned ‘subs’ position.
+Though ‘subs’ span all positions and can often change over a season, we can build a model on the umbrella position and see if there are players who fit the arc of high-value subs in 2020.

 So who are the players that may surprise us in the coming years?
 Below are the 10 players with the top predicted values for each position for 2020 (except for goalkeepers who, with a smaller population size, have a top 5).